xcart/xc5-manual/en/users/user_membership_levels.md

 To find out whether any users in the store have signed up for memberships, use the 'Search for users' feature.
 In the **Users** > **Users** section, use the _Pending memberships_ filter (Be sure to select the checkbox with the name of one or more pending memberships):
     ![xc5_membership_search_pending.png]({{site.baseurl}}/attachments/ref_RXsgxNSm/xc5_membership_search_pending.png)

-In the list of users, users with a pending membership will be marked as "requested for _membership level name_" (where instead of _membership level name_ you see the actual name of the membership level).
+In the list of users, users with a pending membership are marked as "requested for _membership level name_" (where instead of _membership level name_ you see the actual name of the membership level).
     ![xc5_membership_requested4.png]({{site.baseurl}}/attachments/ref_RXsgxNSm/xc5_membership_requested4.png)

 If you see a user with a pending membership level, you may want to check the user's profile and approve the membership request: